 Shirley Meadows bike climb is a serious climb (#29 U.S.) in the southern Sierra Nevada Mountain Range in California at Sequoia National Forest.
-The average grade for the entire 9.9 mile climb is 7.9% and there are a couple of mile stretches in double figures with a 12% average grade for one mile beginning at mile 4.3.
-Top U.S. climbs within 75 miles of this climb are: #13 Sherman Pass at 24 miles, #33, 9 Mile Canyon at 67 miles, #69 Portuguese Pass at 26 miles and #107 Breckenridge Rd at 19 miles.
+The average grade for the entire 9.9 mile climb is 7.9%, and there are a couple of mile stretches in double figures, with a 12% average grade for one mile beginning at mile 4.3.
+Top U.S. climbs within 75 miles of this climb are: #13 Sherman Pass at 24 miles, #33 Nine Mile Canyon at 67 miles, #69 Portuguese Pass at 26 miles, and #107 Breckenridge Road at 19 miles.
 The climb ends at the Alta Sierra Ski Resort & Terrain Park.
 We enter Sequoia National Forest at Mile 3, but the forest does not really start in earnest until around Mile 6.

-All right - we have now climbed this monster!
-Wow - you absolutely get your bang for your climbing buck on this baby.
-We liken the Shirley Meadows bike climb to Utah’s Powder Mountain (#23), the last 4 miles of which are 12.1%.
+All right, we at PJAMM have now climbed this monster!
+Wow -- you absolutely get more bang for your climbing buck on this baby than on most other climbs.
+We liken the Shirley Meadows bike climb to Utah’s Powder Mountain (#23), the last four miles of which are 12.1%.
 While not quite reaching the Powder Mountain quad-popping 12.1%, Shirley Meadows stands tall with 10.2% average grade from miles 1.8 to 5.8 (11.4 from miles 4.0 - 5.5).
-Surprisingly, but perhaps a testament to the slightly “outlier” status of this climb, there was no Strava segment for the entire climb until we created our Strava Segment (see Veloviewer, below).
+Surprisingly, but perhaps a testament to the slightly “outlier” status of this climb, there was no Strava segment for the entire climb until we created our own (see Veloviewer, below).

 That is a very steep road that will challenge the best climbers.

-While we are on lightly travelled Hwy 155 for the first 7.65 miles, the final 2 miles along Rancheria Road to Alta Sierra Ski Resort are in excellent shape (new) as of July 2015 and minimal to no traffic.
+While we are on lightly travelled Highway 155 for the first 7.65 miles, the final two miles along Rancheria Road to Alta Sierra Ski Resort were new as of July 2015, and in excellent shape with minimal to no traffic.

 Signs say Shirley Meadows, but the Ski Resort and internet say Alta Sierra Ski Resort.

-The descent is very fast and you will pick up speed quickly as you travel down Hwy 155 - there are some of the fastest descent stretches in the country along this road.
+The descent is very fast and you will pick up speed quickly as you travel down Highway 155.
+There are some of the fastest descent stretches in the country along this road.

-Roadway surface and traffic: Traffic is light and the road is in excellent condition.
+Roadway Surface and Traffic Report: Traffic is light and the road is in excellent condition.
 Most areas along the route do not have much shoulder, but minimal traffic mitigates that problem.